NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/onyx-panther.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 2
 weight:
 value: "7"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (concentrate)  * * *  This beautiful black pebble is sculpted into a stylized panther shape.
+description: "**Activate** `pf2:1` (concentrate)  * * *  This beautiful black pebble
+  is sculpted into a stylized panther shape.
 When you activate it, use a [[Actions/Sneak|Sneak]] action with a +1 item bonus to the check.
 You can move your full Speed (instead of half) on this Sneak action and any others you take this turn."
 powerTitle1:
 actionEconomy1:
 type1: